-An ardent ornithologist from early childhood, Dr Luc Hoffmann obtained a PhD from Basel University in Zoology and authored more than 60 books and publications on birds and their habitats.
+An ardent ornithologist from early childhood, Dr Luc Hoffmann obtained a PhD from Basel University in zoology and authored more than 60 books and publications on birds and their habitats.

-In 1951, he set up Station Biologique de la Tour du Valat in France’s Camargue region, a private research institute devoted to studies and management of wetlands renowned in Europe and the world.
+In 1951, he set up Station Biologique de la Tour du Valat in France’s Camargue region, a private research institute devoted to the study and management of wetlands renowned in Europe and the world.
 Along with fellow researchers at Tour du Valat, he conducted the early studies of waterbird populations and wetland ecology.

 In 1961, Dr Hoffmann became WWF International’s first Vice-President, a position he held until 1988.
 He also served as Director of Wetlands International, Vice-President of IUCN and established the Fondation Internationale du Banc d’Arguin in West Africa.
 He was a key figure in the original fight to save Spain’s Coto Doñana and a driving force behind the Ramsar Convention on Wetlands.